 Don't touch it — document everything first

 Take clear photos and video of the device in place, its location, the angle it's pointing, and the surrounding area.
-Capture close-ups of the lens and wide shots showing where in the room it's positioned.
-This documentation is critical for the police report and any platform dispute.
+This is critical for the police report and any platform dispute.

 Leave the room immediately

 Don't spend any more time in a compromised space.
-Take your belongings, valuables, passport and phone, and get out.
-If you're at an Airbnb, go to a public place.
-If you're at a hotel, go to reception.
+Take your belongings, passport and phone, and get out.
+Go to a hotel lobby, café — somewhere public you can make calls safely.

 Call the local police

-This is a criminal matter in most jurisdictions worldwide.
-File a police report in person, show them your photos and any scan data, and ask for a case reference number.
-You will need this for the platform report and potential insurance claim.
+This is a criminal matter in most jurisdictions.
+File a police report in person, show them your photos and scan data, and ask for a case reference number.
+You need this for the platform dispute and any insurance claim.

 Report to the booking platform

 If you're at an Airbnb, contact Airbnb support immediately — this falls under their AirCover protection.
-For hotel bookings, report to both the platform and the hotel directly.
 Have your police report reference number ready.
+For hotels, report to both the platform and the hotel directly in writing.

 Request a full refund and alternative accommodation

 You are entitled to a full refund.
-Airbnb's policy explicitly covers hidden camera incidents under AirCover — they will typically arrange and fund alternative accommodation.
-For hotels, request an immediate refund in writing.
+Airbnb's policy explicitly covers hidden camera incidents — they will typically arrange and fund alternative accommodation for the same dates.

 Preserve your evidence